 According to the ADDIE model, the first thing you should do when you’re handed a new training project is a detailed analysis.
 What do you need to analyze?
 Three of the most critical analyses carried out by instructional designers are:

-Task Analysis: Now that you know what your course is about and who will be taking it, it’s time to take a close look at the specific processes and tasks you’ll be training learners on by breaking them down into step-by-step chunks.
+- Task Analysis: Now that you know what your course is about and who will be taking it, it’s time to take a close look at the specific processes and tasks you’ll be training learners on by breaking them down into step-by-step chunks.
 Read more: How to Do a Task Analysis Like a Pro.

-Once you’ve completed these analyses, you have a much better idea of the who, what, where, and why of your e-learning.
+Once you’ve completed these analyses, you will have a much better idea of the who, what, where, and why of your e-learning.
 As a next step, it’s a good idea to compile these findings into your first deliverable: a project plan.
 Read more: How to Plan E-Learning Courses Like a Pro.

 Once you’ve got your blueprint for your course, you’re ready to jump into the fun part: development!

 The evaluation phase is where the rubber meets the road: Did your training result in the real, measurable performance improvements you identified in your needs analysis?
-While the learner’s opinions and feedback about the e-learning matter, it’s most critical to ensure that your training achieved the goals you set at the start.
-Read more: Post-Course Evaluations: What E-Learning Designers Need to Know & How to Measure the Satisfaction of Learners Taking Your Online Courses.
+While the learners’ opinions and feedback about the e-learning matter, it’s critical to ensure your training achieved the goals you set at the start.
+Want to learn more?
+Check out these articles:

-And there you have it, the five steps of the ADDIE model!
-Following each step will ensure that you end up with a high-quality course that meets the needs of your learners.
+And there you have it!
+Those are the five phases of the ADDIE model.
+Having a solid foundation of each phase will ensure you end up with a high-quality course that meets the needs of your learners.

 Follow us on Twitter and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
 If you have any questions, please share them in the comments.